VegaL101/Simulate-a-basic-network-attack-and-defense-/README.md

 ##

 Now to test if an aggressive network scan from our Kali Linux VM will successfully reach the Ubuntu VM after configuring the firewall,  we will again use the 'nmap -A' command.<br>

 If the firewall is configured properly, you should encounter the message 'Host seems down.
 If it is really up, but blocking our ping probes, try -pn' This indicates that the firewall has successfully defended the system. <br> It should look like the example below.

 ![nmap fail](https://github.com/user-attachments/assets/1e5987ae-ba01-4d9c-a3ce-569a6d1bafeb)

 ##

+##Summary

+This project offers a fundamental overview of the process for executing a network attack and establishing defensive measures.
+By leveraging basic tools and configurations, it provides a understanding on how to conduct a network scan, implement firewall rules, and assess the protection mechanisms in place.
+This hands-on exercise highlights key concepts in network security, demonstrating how to identify potential vulnerabilities, fortify defenses, and ensure that your security strategies are effectively mitigating threats.